the-craft-beer-foundation/white-paper/README.md

   <img src="https://github.com/the-craft-beer-foundation/white-paper/blob/master/location.png" width="50%">
 </p>

-The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (e.g., based on purchases at a craft brewery, venue or event) and a bounded score (e.g., based on recommendations).
-A summary of user behaviour will be recorded and payments made on the basis of scores.
+We envisage that the Brew App will have significant value (without network effects [[9](#citations)]) for early adopters.
+As the number of users increases, the platform will become even more valuable and attract a wider user base.
+And, that the rate of user adoption will increase as more users "hop on the bandwagon". [[10](#citations)]

 <p align="center">
   <img src="https://github.com/the-craft-beer-foundation/white-paper/blob/master/search.png" width="50%">
 </p>

+The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (e.g., based on purchases at a craft brewery, venue or event) and a bounded score (e.g., based on recommendations).
+A summary of user behaviour will be recorded and payments made on the basis of scores.

 **Note:** A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.
 We may be able to leverage a third-party open source Ethereum micropayments system.